speedingplanet/class-setup/intermediate-apollo.md

 - [npm Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.npm-intellisense)
 - [npm](https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script) Run npm scripts inside the editor
-- [Jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) Plugs into the Jest testing library.

 ## React configuration

 Additional configuration for classes which cover or use React

-- Definitely use the [React Dev Tools](https://beta.reactjs.org/learn/react-developer-tools), also mentioned at the beta docs
 - Visual Studio Code setup
-  - The React Beta Docs have a great [setup](https://beta.reactjs.org/learn/editor-setup) doc for Visual Studio Code.
-  - As an extension, you should install [ES7 React/Redux/GraphQL/React-Native snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) Terrible name, good snippets.
-Be careful of imitation/fake/duplicate versions
   - We don't have a recommended extension for GraphQL at the moment.
 All the available extensions are mediocre at best.
 We will talk about options when class starts.